Congressional panel hears from educators about how to safely reopen schools - NewsBreak

 Congressional panel hears from educators about how to safely reopen schools

-Jara told a virtual panel of the House Education and Labor Committee that the funds the school district received from the COVID-19 relief measures passed by Congress allowed schools to partially reopen in March.
-CCSD has received $778 million in relief funding.
+Jesus Jara, superintendent of Clark County School District, which includes Las Vegas, told a virtual panel of the House Education and Labor Committee that the funds his school district received from the COVID-19 relief measures passed by Congress allowed schools to reopen in March.

-Jara also highlighted the implementation of summer programs for kids who experienced learning loss during the height of the pandemic in 2020.
+The district also implemented summer programs for kids who experienced learning loss during the height of the pandemic in 2020.

 “When the pandemic hit, our priority was to protect our students and staff,” he said in his opening statement.
 “We quickly discovered that many of our students did not have internet access or mobile phones.”